-There’s a simple workflow for price index formula you can follow to single out your real competitors, calculate their impact on your sales, adjust your pricing strategy, and avoid price wars.
+There’s a simple workflow for consumer price index formula you can follow to single out your real competitors, calculate their impact on your sales, adjust your pricing strategy, and avoid price wars.
 To find out who exactly influences your sales, you first need to calculate the Price Index.

-How To Define Your Real Retail Competitors
+How To Calc CPI To Define Your Real Retail Competitors

 The simplest example of Price Index usage is for the end of the week, month, quarter, or year when the retailer wants to discover the reasons why their net profit decreased.
 As long as the Price Index is directly connected to sales, it’s easy to see using historical sales and pricing data.

+So, how do you calculate CPI?
 To calculate the price index, firstly, you need to collect all the price overlap pairs (the intersections of products that you and your competitors have).

-price-index-calculationOnce you have this information, you need average index formula for each product and for each competitor.
+Once you have this information, you need average index formula for each product and for each competitor.
 To do this, you need to divide the cost of a competitor's product by the cost of a similar position from your range.

+How is the cpi calculated?
 To find out your competitive price index, you can use the following formula: divide the sum of the received price indexes by the number of competitors.

 Lastly, to see how competitor prices influence your sales, you need to determine the average price index for each competitor.
 This can be calculated by the following formula: